 The fear of getting into an accident is always present for any driver, especially if you have read some statistics about Texas’s increasing number of car accidents.
-Still, don’t be too afraid of driving because accidents can easily be prevented by simply following driving guidelines and watching your attitude.
+Even so, don’t be too afraid of driving because accidents can easily be prevented by simply following driving guidelines and watching your attitude.
 Most accidents are caused by human error; therefore, you might decrease the chances of getting into an accident if you start with yourself.
 Here is what you should do.

 7 Tips To Stay Safe While Driving